 The main purpose of this investigation is to identify the impact of Transformational Leadership in the four dependent variables.
-To complete this article, the following objectives must be met: (i) Understand how Transformational Leadership impacts Employee Autonomy; (ii) Understand how Transformational Leadership impacts Efficiency; (iii) Understand how Transformational Leadership impacts Cost Savings; (iv) Understand how Transformational Leadership impacts Unproductive Work Time.
+To complete this dissertation, the following objectives must be met:

+- .
+Understand what Transformational Leadership is; - .
+Understand how Transformational Leadership impacts Employee Autonomy; - .
+Understand how Transformational Leadership impacts Efficiency; - .
+Understand how Transformational Leadership impacts Cost Savings; - .
+Understand how Transformational Leadership impacts Unproductive Work Time;